rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 ### Requirements for Installing Rancher on a K3s Kubernetes Cluster

 K3s should run on just about any flavor of Linux.
-However, K3s is tested on the following operating systems and their subsequent non-major releases:

-- Ubuntu 16.04 (amd64)
-- Ubuntu 18.04 (amd64)
-- Raspbian Buster (armhf)
+For details on which OS and Docker versions were tested with each Rancher version, refer to the [support maintenance terms.](https://rancher.com/support-maintenance-terms/)

 If you are installing Rancher on a K3s cluster with **Raspbian Buster**, follow [these steps]({{<baseurl>}}/k3s/latest/en/advanced/#enabling-legacy-iptables-on-raspbian-buster) to switch to legacy iptables.

 If you are installing Rancher on a K3s cluster with Alpine Linux, follow [these steps]({{<baseurl>}}/k3s/latest/en/advanced/#additional-preparation-for-alpine-linux-setup) for additional setup.

 ### General Linux Requirements

-For details on which OS and Docker versions were tested with each Rancher version, refer to the [support maintenance terms.](https://rancher.com/support-maintenance-terms/)

 All supported operating systems are 64-bit x86.